Build your first embedded data product now. Talk to our product experts for a guided demo or get your hands dirty with a free 10-day trial.

 Are iframes still used in modern web development?

-Yes, iframes are still used for certain use cases like embedding videos, maps, or third-party widgets.
-They provide an isolated environment and are simple to implement with a basic HTML snippet.
-However, for complex applications like embedded analytics, they often lack flexibility, interactivity, and performance compared to modern approaches like web components.
+Yes — for certain use cases like embedding videos, maps, or third-party widgets, iframes still make sense.
+They provide an isolated environment and are simple to implement.
+But for complex applications like embedded analytics, they lack the flexibility, interactivity, and design consistency that web components provide.

 Why are web components better than iframes for embedded analytics?

 Web components integrate directly with your application, allowing charts and dashboards to interact with filters, dropdowns, and other UI elements.
-Unlike iframes, they can communicate with the parent app and other components on the page.
-This creates faster load times, better responsiveness, and a more native user experience.
+They communicate with the parent app, inherit your design system, and create a native-feeling experience.
+Iframes can't do any of that without fragile workarounds.

 When should you use web components instead of iframes?